What is an enterprise browser?

 Unlike consumer browsers that are optimized for general web browsing by individuals, enterprise browsers offer features tailored to workplace usage.
 This includes integration with enterprise identity systems, enhanced security measures, full administration controls, and optimization for enterprise applications.

 The web browsers most people use today like Google Chrome or Microsoft Edge were designed for the widest possible user community, and optimized for personal use.
+For example, the controls offered in a consumer browser are only applicable at the device level, which means policies are by definition applied to all web apps, leaving no room for granular policy enforcement.
 An enterprise browser was designed specifically for the workplace, and optimized to serve the enterprise needs of the organization.
 It does so by taking the core security, IT, and productivity capabilities that typically surround the browser, and naturally embedding them into the browser itself.

 The result is a browser experience optimized for end users, coupled with an admin console optimized for IT and security teams.